ealeksandrov/ealeksandrov.github.io/_posts/2013-09-12-restful-api-with-nodejs-plus-mongodb.markdown

 module.exports.RefreshTokenModel = RefreshTokenModel;
 {% endhighlight %}

 Virtual property `password` is an example of how mongoose model can embed convenient logic.
-Hashing algorithms and salt - is not this article's theme, so we will not go into the details of implementation.
+Hashing algorithms and salt is not in this article's scope, so we won't dig into the details of the implementation.

 DB objects:

-1. User - a user who has a name, password hash and a salt.
+1. User – a user who has a name, password hash and a salt.
-2. Client - the client application which requests access on behalf of user, has name and secret code.
+2. Client – a client application which requests access on behalf of user, has a name and a secret code.
-3. AccessToken - token (type of bearer), issued to the client application, limited by time.
+3. AccessToken – token (type of bearer), issued to the client application, limited by time.
-4. RefreshToken - another type of token allows you to request a new bearer-token without re-request a password from the user.
+4. RefreshToken – another type of token allows you to request a new bearer-token without re-request a password from the user.

-Add token lifetime in `config.json`:
+Add token lifetime to `config.json`:

 {% highlight json %}
 {